mehcode/schedule-rs/README.md

 ## License

-config-rs is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+Schedule is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0).

 See LICENSE-APACHE and LICENSE-MIT for details.